-James Rochester Heating and Plumbing - a company in which C Rochester (Cheif Financial Officer) has a majority interest:
+James Rochester Heating and Plumbing - a company in which C Rochester's (Chief Financial Officer) husband has a majority interest:

-The academy trust purchased heating and plumbing services from James Rochester Heating and Plumbing totalling £5,000 during the period.
+The academy trust purchased heating and plumbing services from James Rochester Heating and Plumbing totalling £2,383 (2021: £5,000) during the period.
+There were no amounts outstanding at 31 August 2022 (2021: £nil).